 And while that’s an important consideration, never forget that you’re writing your letter to a human being.
 So you should write like a human being too, and not like a robot.

 A cover letter is a business letter, but that doesn’t mean it should be totally impersonal.
 Remember, one of the main goals of a cover letter is to establish a personal connection with someone whose help you need.

 Psychologists say human beings make many decisions on an intuitive, emotional level, not necessarily employing pure reason on a cognitive level.
 In other words, people react with their hearts as well as their heads.
 Usually it’s best to appeal somehow to both emotion and reason.

 Consider your tone carefully.
 Study the company you’re targeting, and look at how formal or casual it is in addressing the public on its website or in other communications.
 You should endeavor to match that tone.
-Google research and social media research does wonders for understanding the company’s tone and corporate culture.
+Google research and social media research do wonders for understanding a company’s tone and corporate culture.

-Put yourself in the shoes of the hiring manager, and try to read your letter through that person’s eyes.
-If you received this letter, would you want to meet the person who wrote it — and possibly to work with him or her for years to come?
+Put yourself in the shoes of the hiring manager and try to read your letter through that person’s eyes.
+If you received this letter, would you want to meet the person who wrote it — and possibly work with them for years to come?

 Remember that a cover letter should always be about how you can help the company, not how the company can help you.

 Legal assistant cover letter with no experience